 By Daniel Barnes

-*Opens today at AMC Metreon in San Francisco, the 4 Star in San Francisco, Century 20 in Daly City, and Camera 3 in San Jose.
+*Opens today in San Francisco, Daly City and San Jose.